 What is the scope of the data collected here?

 The dashboard tracks EV manufacturing facilities located in the United States (a facility is only included if at least the state is known).
 This dashboard covers the assembly of electric vehicles, EV charging, EV battery manufacturing and recycling, and other vehicle parts tied to EV-focused investment announcements.
 This includes on road vehicles only.
 That said, if a facility manufactures vehicles or components in both an EV-specific supply chain and one of the excluded supply chains, it is still included in the dashboard.
 In such cases, only investment and jobs data known to be associated with that facility’s EV-specific operations are displayed.

 Additionally, data related to critical minerals extraction or processing, research and development facilities, or company headquarters is out of scope.
 That said, if a facility engages in critical minerals extraction or processing but also manufactures EV batteries and related components that might include those minerals, it is still included in the dashboard.
 In such cases, investment and jobs data known to be associated with that facility’s extraction/processing operations are not displayed.

 How often is the data updated?

 The data is updated at least weekly, and subscribers to our mailing list will receive an email every two weeks containing the latest additions to the dashboard, any original analysis, and a summary of important news developments.
 For facilities with existing announcements that have surfaced new information related to an expansion or update, a new investment announcement entry will appear on the dashboard.
-Expansions will reflect additive properties (i.e., a new entry for increased production capacity will reflect the incrementally increased number and not the total capacity now available at the facility).
-An updated announcement to a facility will reflect the most up-to-date information at the facility, overwriting the information in a previous announcement.
+Expansions and updates will reflect additive properties (i.e., a new entry for increased production capacity will reflect the incrementally increased number and not the total capacity now available at the facility).

 What are the data sources?